Ngorongoro Conservation Area

 Some parks allow online payment of park entrance fees, and some do not.
 Always check official websites for updated data on how to pay your park fees online.

-You can generate a permit ticket at the park entrance gates and pay using your preferred payment method like credit card or M-pesa.
+You can generate a permit ticket at the park entrance gates and pay using your preferred payment method, like a credit card or M-Pesa.

 2. Payment at Park Gates: